NVIDIA Corporation (NASDAQ:NVDA) CEO Jen Hsun Huang Sells 75,000 Shares

-NVIDIA Corporation (NASDAQ:NVDA – Get Free Report) CEO Jen Hsun Huang sold 75,000 shares of the company’s stock in a transaction that occurred on Friday, July 11th.
-The shares were sold at an average price of $166.00, for a total value of $12,450,000.00.
-Following the completion of the transaction, the chief executive officer directly owned 74,723,225 shares in the company, valued at approximately $12,404,055,350.
+NVIDIA Corporation (NASDAQ:NVDA – Get Free Report) CEO Jen Hsun Huang sold 75,000 shares of the stock in a transaction dated Wednesday, July 16th.
+The stock was sold at an average price of $170.59, for a total transaction of $12,794,250.00.
+Following the transaction, the chief executive officer owned 74,498,225 shares in the company, valued at approximately $12,708,652,202.75.
 The trade was a 0.10% decrease in their ownership of the stock.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.

 Jen Hsun Huang also recently made the following trade(s):